cedricbonhomme/cedricbonhomme.org/content/about.md

 I make friends quite easily.
 I remember and still love [all of them](/friends).
 I am fine when I am alone, so I know I have the best friends.

-I do not fight against people with antagonist principles.
-Trying to fix the society this way is a waste of time.
-It's extremely hard to change people.
-I think that it's better to spend time for positive things, to create and enjoy your transient life.
+I don’t engage in battles against those with opposing beliefs, as trying to change others in this way often proves futile.
+Instead, I focus on positive actions, creating, and enjoying the fleeting moments of life.
-You could be an example, just by *doing*.
-And at worse, you did something.
+By simply doing, you can lead by example.
+And at the very least, you've made a contribution.

 People should be more individualist and altruistic, in the same time.
 It's a matter of balance.